 - Thai Basil Leaves

-Let’s talk about the pumpkin first.
 You can use pumpkin (the edible kind, not the jack o’ lantern kind) or any variety of hard winter squash (except spaghetti squash) for this recipe.
-Since squash is usually easier to find than pumpkin most times of year, I like making this recipe with Butternut Squash.
+Squash is usually easier to find than pumpkin most times of year, so I like making this recipe with Butternut Squash.
 If you can find it, Kabocha Squash is what is traditionally used to make this dish.